molecules/sarray_script/README.md

 # CHANGES

+0.0.18: Renaming Perl 6 script so that the Python version can take its name
 0.0.17: Documented diagnostic info expected in case paired files do not match up
 0.0.16: Fixed job test
 0.0.15: Almost working.
 Still need to improve output so it does not come out as bytestring